Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 This guide is your website migration checklist; your map to ensure your migration has the lowest possible impact on your search rankings.

-In my experience each site is unique in its remit and comes with its own set of challenges, creating a need to approach each project with a strategy that aims to tick all the proverbial boxes.
+Each site is unique in its remit and comes with its own set of challenges, creating a need to approach each project with a strategy that aims to tick all the proverbial boxes.
 Our guide breaks into three key areas;

 • Site Migration Risks